From career breakthroughs to professional milestones, explore how A'ja Wilson made an impact.

 On June 29, 2019, A'ja Wilson scored a new career-high 39 points in a 102–97 overtime victory against the Indiana Fever.

-On June 21, 2021, A'ja Wilson was named to the 12-player roster for Team USA for the 2020 summer Olympics.
+On June 21, 2021, A'ja Wilson was named to the 12-player roster for Team USA for the 2020 Summer Olympics.

-In 2021, A'ja Wilson and Napheesa Collier hosted a podcast about the WNBA, Tea with A & Phee, produced by Just Women's Sports.
+In 2021, A'ja Wilson and Napheesa Collier continued hosting Tea with A & Phee, a podcast about the WNBA produced by Just Women's Sports.

 In August 2022, A'ja Wilson became the first female athlete to sign a multi-year sponsorship deal with Ruffles and released a signature chip, Smoky BBQ Ruffles Ridge Twists.